Past Projects

 August

 Reef Expeditions in conjunction with The Nature Conservancy, conducted a field validation of the TNC Benthic Mapping Project, an intensive satellite and aerial mapping project being created in collaboration with Arizona State University, Vulcan Inc. and the Allen Coral Atlas.
 Reef Expeditions started the first of its expeditions in August of 2022 in the Islands of Turks and Caicos.
-There we verified the results of the data collected by the Nature Conservancy from their satellite and aerial surveys.
+There, we verified the results of the data collected by the Nature Conservancy from their satellite and aerial surveys.
 To verify the substrate, whether it be coral reefs, sandy areas, seagrass beds or other, our divers conducted a comparative analysis against predicted substrate from the aerial surveys, then reported the actual substrate.
 Using GPS capable cameras, our divers filmed the areas underwater to ensure experts in the field could then validate our results conclusively.
-The data is currently being analyzed, and the results have been given to the Nature Conservancy to improve the accuracy of their maps.
-Further investigation of many areas is still needed and assistance is welcome, whether in the form of financial assistance, volunteer assistance in IT and social media, or being a part of our team in the water, helping us to conduct these surveys.
+The data was then used by The Nature Conservancy to improve the accuracy of their maps.
+If you have interest in this important conservation work, contact us today.

 Pictures- Top to Bottom: